WEBSITE DISCLOSURE

 NON-IFRS MEASURES

-(1) Total Cash Costs per Ounce of Gold: Total cash costs include mine site operating costs such as mining, processing and local administrative costs (including stock-based compensation related to mine operations), royalties, production taxes, mine standby costs and current inventory write downs, if any.
+(1) Total Cash Costs per Ounce of Gold: Total Cash Costs include mine site operating costs such as mining, processing and local administrative costs (including stock-based compensation related to mine operations), royalties, production taxes, mine standby costs and current inventory write downs, if any.
 Production costs are exclusive of depreciation and depletion, reclamation, capital and exploration costs.
-Total cash costs per gold ounce are net of by-product silver sales and are divided by gold ounces sold to arrive at a per ounce figure.
+Total Cash Costs are net of by-product silver sales and are divided by gold ounces sold to arrive at a per ounce figure.

-(2) All-In Sustaining Costs per Ounce of Gold: A performance measure that reflects all of the expenditures that are required to produce an ounce of gold from current operations.
-While there is no standardized meaning of the measure across the industry, the Company’s definition is derived from the AISC definition as set out by the World Gold Council in its guidance dated June 27, 2013 and November 16, 2018.
+(2) All-In Sustaining Costs per Ounce of Gold: AISC is a performance measure that reflects all of the expenditures that are required to produce an ounce of gold from current operations.
+While there is no standardized meaning of the measure across the industry, the Company’s definition is derived from the AISC definition as set out by the World Gold Council in its guidance dated June 27, 2013 and November 16, 2018, respectively.
 The World Gold Council is a non-regulatory, non-profit organization established in 1987 whose members include global senior mining companies.
 The Company believes that this measure will be useful to external users in assessing operating performance and the ability to generate free cash flow from current operations.
-The Company defines AISC as the sum of total cash costs (per above), sustaining capital (capital required to maintain current operations at existing levels), capital lease repayments, corporate general and administrative expenses, in-mine exploration expenses and rehabilitation accretion and amortization related to current operations.
+The Company defines AISC as the sum of Total Cash Costs, sustaining capital (capital required to maintain current operations at existing levels), lease repayments, corporate general and administrative expenses, exploration expenditures designed to increase resource confidence at producing mines, amortization of asset retirement costs and rehabilitation accretion related to current operations.
 AISC excludes capital expenditures for significant improvements at existing operations deemed to be expansionary in nature, exploration and evaluation related to growth projects, rehabilitation accretion and amortization not related to current operations, financing costs, debt repayments, and taxes.
-Total all-in sustaining costs are divided by gold ounces sold to arrive at a per ounce figure.
+Total AISC is divided by gold ounces sold to arrive at a per ounce figure.

 Follow us as we continue to discover, advance and create shareholder value.